ericvera/vue-bare-composables/README.md

           return 'Name must be at least 3 characters' }
       },
+      password: (value) => {
+        // Value will NOT be trimmed because it's in trimStringExclude if (!value) {
+          return 'Password is required'
+        }

+        if (value.length < 8) {
+          return 'Password must be at least 8 characters' }
       },
     },
+  },
 )

-// When submitting, string values will be automatically trimmed const onSubmit = handleSubmit(async (data) => {
+// When submitting, string values will be automatically trimmed except for excluded fields const onSubmit = handleSubmit(async (data) => {
-  // data.name and data.email will be trimmed
+  // data.name and data.email will be trimmed, but data.password won't
   console.log(data)
 })
 ```

+> **Note**: The `trimStringExclude` option is only available when `trimStrings` is set to `true`.
+TypeScript will enforce this constraint at compile time.

 ### useFixToVisualViewport (Visual Viewport Fixed Positioning)